Skip to main content

 Step 2

 Take a look at the research profiles of staff members in the Information Security Group, click here to find their profiles.
 All PhD positions (whether self-funded or not) may be applied for only after consultation with a proposed supervisor.
 Before you start working on an application you will need to identify a supervisor by contacting a member of academic staff in the Information Security Group (with research interests similar to yours) to discuss your proposal.
 If you find a member of academic staff who is prepared to supervise you, then they will be able to answer any questions that you have and help you with your application.
-If you need help finding a member of staff to work with, you can contact the ISG’s PGR lead, Dr Andrew Dwyer.
+If you need help finding a member of staff to work with, you can contact the ISG’s PGR lead, Dr Elizabeth Quaglia.

 Step 3